Is My Grill’s Propane Tank Out of Date or Expired?

 Other Factors That Might Disqualify A Tank Refill

 Tanks that are past their normal expiration date can be re-certified by someone who is trained to do so.
 If the inspector deems the tank’s condition to be usable, they will put a sticker on the tank with an “E” after the manufacturing date.
 This “E” adds another 5 years to the life of the tank.

 What to Do With an Expired Tank

-If you have an expired tank, the best thing to do is head down to your local Koopman Lumber and grab a new propane tank installation!
-Not only that, we’ll even take your old one and make sure that it is properly disposed of for just $5.00!
+If you have an expired tank, the best thing to do is head down to your local Koopman Lumber and grab a new propane tank!
+Not only that, we’ll even take your old one and make sure that it is properly disposed of for FREE!
+If you purchase a new tank, make sure to never bring it to a retailer that does exchanges, because you may be getting a much older tank in return.
 Every new propane tank purchased at Koopman Lumber comes with a free propane fill, so you’ll be ready to get home and get grilling in just one visit!